-Nebulized ensifentrine has started Phase 3 clinical trials as a maintenance treatment for moderate to severe COPD.
+A New Drug Application has been submitted to the US FDA for nebulized ensifentrine for the maintenance treatment of COPD.
 Millions of COPD patients urgently need better treatments as they remain symptomatic despite maximum treatment with currently available therapies.
 In the US alone, total annual medical costs, indirect and direct, relating to COPD are projected to rise to about $50 billion in 2020.
 We believe ensifentrine will have an important role as an add-on therapy for dual/triple treated patients.

 We may seek strategic collaborations with leading biopharmaceutical companies to develop and commercialize ensifentrine.
 These partnerships could provide significant funding to advance the development of ensifentrine while allowing us to benefit from the development and commercialization expertise of our collaborators.

 Initially, we are developing ensifentrine for the US market and seeking strategic partnerships in other regions.
 We have formed a $219 million strategic collaboration with Nuance Pharma to develop and commercialize ensifentrine in Greater China.
 The region has more than 50 million COPD patients and is estimated to grow to 70 million in 2030.

 We are leveraging our expertise in respiratory diseases to in-license or acquire additional clinical-stage product candidates.
 We are seeking assets with the potential to become novel treatments for respiratory diseases with significant unmet medical needs.